Justyn-M/language_memoriser/README.md

 4) Launch Instance

+5) Create an elastic IP & Associate it with your new instance

-5) Find the .ppk file that is downloaded
+6) Find the .ppk file that is downloaded

-6) Launch PuTTY & configure:
+7) Launch PuTTY & configure:
     Session -> host name -> enter ec2-user@<EC2PublicIPAddress>
     Connection -> SSH -> Auth -> Private key file for authentication -> browse & select .ppk file Connection -> put 15 secs between keepalives -> enable TCP keepalives Click open at bottom of window
     Press yes to confirm host key

-7) In PuTTY do:
+8) In PuTTY do:
     sudo yum update -y
     sudo yum install python3 -y
     sudo yum install python3-pip -y
     pip3 install Flask Flask-CORS
     sudo yum install git -y

-8) Go back to the flutter code and at every point in the code that calls an IP address, replace it with the public ip address of your EC2 instance
+9) Go back to the flutter code and at every point in the code that calls an IP address, replace it with the public ip address of your EC2 instance

-9) Use WinSCP to upload project files: set up new session select SFTP in file protocol dropdown menu
+10) Use WinSCP to upload project files: set up new session select SFTP in file protocol dropdown menu
     In hostname enter EC2 public IP